Log-concave Density Estimation with Independent Components: Introduction

 \end{enumerate}

 In reality, the unmixing matrix $\eigmat$ is unknown, and one needs to estimate it.
 If the covariance matrix of $X$ has distinct, well-separated eigenvalues, then this can be done by Principal Component Analysis (PCA), which involves diagonalizing the sample covariance matrix of $X$.
-Otherwise, a generalization -- Fourier PCA \cite{fourier_pca} -- may be used, provided certain non-Gaussianity requirements are satisfied.
-We refrain from using the same samples for the unmixing matrix estimation and the density estimation steps.
+Otherwise, {certain ICA algorithms may be used to estimate $\eigmat$ provided some non-Gaussianity requirements are satisfied~\cite{auddyLargeDimensionalIndependent2023, fourier_pca}.} We refrain from using the same samples for the unmixing matrix estimation and the density estimation steps.
 Instead, we split the samples into two subsets, $\{ X^{(1)}, \dots, X^{(N)} \}$ and $\{ Y^{(1)}, \dots, Y^{(M)} \}$, and use different subsets for the two purposes in order to prevent potentially problematic cross-interactions.
-Further justification for this split and its role in our proof can be found in \cref{sec: set-up and main result} and \cref{prf: estimating estimated marginals}.